 Which Fellowship category is right for me?

-There are four different categories of Fellowship which reflect the wide range of professional practice carried out by individuals who teach and/or support learning in higher education.
+There are 4 different categories of Fellowship which reflect the wide range of professional practice carried out by individuals who teach and/or support learning in higher education.
 Each Fellowship category is underpinned by the Professional Standards Framework (PSF)

 Fellowship category decision tool